turquoiseowl/i18n/README.md

 This behaviour is controlled via Git's ```core.autocrlf``` setting, which in this case would be set to ```true```.

 See [Dealing with line endings](https://help.github.com/articles/dealing-with-line-endings/) for more information.

+### Acknowledgments

+Special thank you to Daniel Crenna who originated this project.